v8/v8.dev/src/docs/wasm-shipping-checklist.md

 We can optionally ask external partners for feedback on the scope, interface or performance of the feature.
 During the developer trial, they can only test locally, because enabling the feature requires explicitly enabling the feature flag via the command line.
 A developer trial may start before staging and can continue until shipping.

 ### (Pre-)Staged
-Once we believe the feature is mature enough to consider user testing or even shipment, we stage it for at least one milestone.
+Once we believe the feature is mature enough to consider user testing or even shipping, we stage it for at least one milestone.
 This increases coverage on our test and fuzzing infrastructure.
 The pre-staging phase is enabled by adding the feature flag as an implication to `--experimental-fuzzing`.

 After a short time in this stage, we will move the implication to `--wasm-staging` or `--future` depending on whether it's a feature or an optimization/architectural change respectively.
 This will open it for the VRP to encourage external researchers to find issues with the code.
-During this phase, we usually hold a shipment review where the development team assesses the test and fuzzer coverage and decides on requirements for the following phases.
+During this phase, we usually hold a shipping review where the development team assesses the test and fuzzer coverage and decides on requirements for the following phases.

 ### Origin/field trial
 If we need more data to decide on the readiness of a feature, we can schedule a trial.
 This can either be an origin trial in tight collaboration with partners or a broader field trial (Finch).
 Origin trials tend to run for longer than field trials, but complex features might also spend several months in a field trial until they are sufficiently mature.